-With its more than 2,3 million inhabitants, Pomerania is currently witnessing the highest natural population growth in the country.
+With its more than 2,3 million inhabitants (2019), Pomerania is currently witnessing the highest natural population growth in the country.
 It’s also recording a positive migration balance, as more and more people come to settle in the area.

-The regions vital economic activity is mostly concentrated within the Tri-City agglomeration (Gdańsk, Gdynia, Sopot and the neighboring counties, together counting for more than 1,5 mln inhabitants).
+The regions vital economic activity is mostly concentrated within the Tricity agglomeration (Gdańsk, Gdynia, Sopot and the neighboring counties, together counting for 1,5 mln inhabitants).
 But Pomorskie has also other strong urban centers that together form the backbone of the region’s economic growth.
-As much as 64% (2018) of the population (the majority in productive age) is concentrated in other region’s cities, constituting a valuable capital available to the investors.
+As much as 64% (2019) of the population (the majority in productive age) is concentrated in other region’s cities, constituting a valuable capital available to the investors.

 24 higher education institutions make Pomerania the biggest academic center of northern Poland that supplies the market with educated graduates in many sought-after specialisations.
 Local universities – including the Gdańsk University of Technology (with strengths in engineering), and the University of Gdańsk – help build an educated workforce.